greensys-org/workshop/_pages/about.md

     </div>
 </div>

+The GreenSys workshop, colocated with EuroSys 2025, aims to foster dialogue between systems and Artificial Intelligence (AI) researchers to identify solutions to key sustainability challenges in AI, ensuring a more sustainable future for AI development and deployment.

-The rapid growth of Machine Learning (ML) and Artificial Intelligence (AI) applications has introduced significant sustainability challenges.
-These advanced computational models, with their intensive processing and data requirements, have substantially increased energy consumption in IT infrastructure, leading to a larger carbon footprint.
+The rapid expansion of Machine Learning (ML) and AI applications has brought significant sustainability challenges.
+These advanced computational models, with their intensive processing and data requirements, have substantially increased the energy consumption and carbon footprint of backend IT infrastructures.

 The sustainability of large-scale AI systems is particularly challenging due to the diversity in hardware architectures, software stacks, and model complexities.
-This variability necessitates innovative approaches to enhance energy and carbon efficiency throughout AI model’s lifecycle.
-Addressing these challenges requires advancements in AI algorithms, hardware, and runtime systems overseeing complex cyber-physical infrastructures.
+This variability necessitates innovative approaches to enhance energy and carbon efficiency throughout the AI model lifecycle.
+Addressing these challenges requires advancements in AI algorithms, hardware, and runtime systems that oversee complex cyber-physical infrastructures.
 Solutions must be data-driven and incorporate cross-layer optimization across models, hardware, software stacks, and energy sources.
-Additionally, they should also enable automated energy consumption measurement and inform effective design and deployment strategies.

-GreenSys aims to foster dialogue between systems and AI researchers to identify solutions to key sustainability challenges in AI, ensuring a more sustainable future for AI development & deployment.
+GreenSys 2025  will feature:

+1. **Invited Keynote Talks:** Presentations from leading industry practitioners and academic researchers.
+2. **Journal-First Presentation Track:** Showcasing cutting-edge research published in top-tier journals.
+3. **Panel Discussions:** Engaging conversations on the latest trends and future directions in sustainable AI.

+Join us at GreenSys in Rotterdam to contribute to the conversation and drive innovation towards a greener AI future.